reduce-algebra/reduce-algebra/common-lisp/README.md

 Run `bash` and make your chosen build directory current.
 Set the `$reduce` environment variable.
 For example, execute the `bash` command

     export reduce='C:/Program Files/Reduce'

 Run the build script by executing the `bash` command

-	./build.sh
+    ./build.sh -l lisp

+where lisp is either sbcl or clisp.

 The build process should create two sub-directories in the build directory called `fasl` and `log`.
-The whole `log` directory and the `*.lisp`, `*.dat` and `bootstrap.img` files in the `fasl` directory could be deleted after the build; only the files `fasl/reduce.img` and `fasl/*.fasl` are required to run REDUCE.
+The whole `log` directory and the `*.lisp`, `*.dat` and `bootstrap.*` files in the `fasl` directory could be deleted after the build; only the files `fasl/reduce.*` and `fasl/*.fasl` are required to run REDUCE.
 (I will probably delete superfluous files automatically at some later date, but for now they are useful for debugging.)
+The SBCL and CLISP builds can in principle coexist since they use different extensions for fasl and memory image file names.

 Running REDUCE
 --------------

-REDUCE can be run by double-clicking the file `reduce.bat`, or from a Windows command prompt with the build directory current by executing the command
+SBCL REDUCE can be run by double-clicking the file `reduce.bat`, or from a Windows command prompt with the build directory current by executing the command

     reduce

 At present, the current directory when REDUCE is run must be the build directory, but I will remove that restriction at some later date.

 (Don't try to run Windows SBCL interactively under `bash` because you'll probably find that input editing doesn't work as you would wish; fortunately, it runs fine in batch mode under `bash`.)

+CLISP REDUCE can be run by executing the `bash` command

+    clisp -q -M fasl/reduce.mem

+and then evaluating the Lisp form

+    (start-reduce)

+(I will provide a more elegant start-up procedure eventually.)

-Interrupting REDUCE (with Control-C) invokes the SBCL debugger and aborting that enters Lisp, which is very useful for low-level debugging!
+On both Lisps, interrupting REDUCE (with Control-C) invokes the Lisp debugger and aborting that enters Lisp, which is very useful for low-level debugging!
 Evaluate `(begin)` to get back into REDUCE.

 Implementation-specific functionality
 -------------------------------------